ansys/pyansys-heart/doc/source/user-guide/preprocessor.rst

     # Remesh the model using wrapping
     model.mesh_volume(use_wrapper=True, global_mesh_size=1.0)

-For working examples, see the :ref:`examples/preprocessor`.
+For comprehensive examples, see :ref:`examples_preprocessor`.